snicholspa/tips_tricks_howtos/autonomous_database/select_ai_rag/select_ai_rag.md

 ## Task 3: Create and Test Credentials

+For more details, see the [`DBMS_CLOUD.CREATE_CREDENTIAL` Procedure](https://docs.oracle.com/en/cloud/paas/autonomous-database/serverless/adbsb/dbms-cloud-subprograms.html#GUID-742FC365-AA09-48A8-922C-1987795CF36A) documentation.

 As the user **sairag**, issue the below PL/SQL Code.

 1. Create Credential to Access the OCI Gen AI Service and Object Storage